What Is Depression?

 - Seasonal affective disorder (SAD), which is characterized by the onset of depression during the winter months, when there is less natural sunlight.
 The depression generally lifts during spring and summer.
 SAD may be effectively treated with light therapy, but nearly half of those with SAD do not get better with light therapy alone.
 Antidepressant medication and psychotherapy can reduce SAD symptoms, either alone or in combination with light therapy.

-Bipolar disorder, also called manic-depressive illness, is not as common as major depression or dysthymia.
+Bipolar disorder, also called manic-depressive illness, is not as common as major depression or persistent depressive disorder.
 Bipolar disorder is characterized by cycling mood changes—from extreme highs (e.g., mania) to extreme lows (e.g., depression).

 Most likely, depression is caused by a combination of genetic, biological, environmental, and psychological factors.